How we help contractors

 Based on your situation and requirements, we check for a solution with our partners.
 After ensuring the solution will work for you, we send you the details about your net retention, how it works and what you need to do next.

 If you’re happy with the solution, we’ll introduce you to the supplier.
 After this, we’ll follow up with you throughout the process to make sure your needs are being met.
 You decide if want to use their services.

 We perform a thorough assessment before partnering with all suppliers to ensure that their solutions are compliant, risk-minimising, and reliable.
 Our considerable background in contractor solutions means we have the experience to expertly determine supplier performance.

 Additionally, we continue tracking their performance through feedback from contractors and clients.
 We relay this feedback to our partners so that they can continue improving their performance.
 If a supplier is not providing consistent, dependable solutions, we end the partnership.

 In almost all countries, your work sponsorship will depend on a company making commitments to the immigration department.
-The company basically assures the government that they are your “employer” and that you will be on a payroll.
+The company assures the government that they are your “employer” and that you will be on the payroll.